thetechnikfreak/FilmFinder/README.md

 - HTML/CSS for the frontend.
 - JavaScript for the backend logic.
 - OMDb API for fetching movie details.
-- ChatGPT(Free Chatanywhere API) 3.5 is used for generating movie recommendations.
+- ChatGPT (Free Chatanywhere API) 3.5 for generating movie recommendations.

 ## Files Structure